A Breast Self-Exam Saved Kristen's Life

 Kristen Davidson stayed on top of her breast health, performing regular self-exams and getting annual mammograms.

-“My doctors worked as a team, and my nurse navigator was a lifeline for me and my family throughout treatment,” said Kristen, 48, of Cherry Hill.
-“I always felt included in the process and confident that I was getting the best possible cancer care.”
+“My doctors worked as a team, and my nurse navigator was a lifeline for me and my family throughout treatment,” said Kristen of Cherry Hill.
+“I always felt included in the process and confident I was getting the best possible cancer care.”

-Kristen was diagnosed with stage 3C cancer, with masses in her left breast and chest wall.
-She met with Virtua breast surgeon Lori Timmerman, DO, who reviewed all of her treatment options.
+Kristen was diagnosed with stage 3C breast cancer, with masses in her left breast and chest wall.
+She met with Virtua breast surgeon Lori Timmerman, DO, who reviewed her treatment options.

-That October, she started 16 rounds of chemotherapy to treat the tumors, followed by a bilateral mastectomy and DIEP flap breast reconstruction.
-The flap procedure uses a woman’s own tissue to rebuild the breast rather than an implant and requires an experienced breast surgeon and microvascular plastic surgeon working together.
+That October, Kristen started 16 rounds of chemotherapy to treat the tumors, followed by a bilateral mastectomy and DIEP flap breast reconstruction.
+The DIEP flap procedure uses a woman’s own tissue to rebuild the breast—with or without an implant—and requires an experienced breast surgeon and microvascular plastic surgeon working together.

 “I chose to have both breasts removed because of the size and location of the tumors, and it was the best option to reduce the chances of a recurrence,” said Kristen.

-A six-week course of radiation therapy made sure all the cancer cells were eliminated.
+A six-week course of radiation therapy ensured all the cancer cells were eliminated.
 On Kristen’s final day of treatment—her oldest son’s 15th birthday—she rang the cancer center’s bell to mark the milestone.

 “I could finally exhale,” she said.